 The Adductor Canal is an intermuscular tunnel situated on the medial side of the middle one-third of the thigh.

 Adductor canal is 15cm long and stretches from the apex of the femoral triangle, above, to the tendinous opening in the adductor magnus, below.
-It gives passage to the femoral vessels from femoral triangle to the popliteal fossa.
+Adductor canal gives passage to the femoral vessels from femoral triangle to the popliteal fossa.

 The adductor canal is triangular in cross section.
 Its boundaries are as follows:

 - Anterolateral wall: It’s created by vastus medialis.

 - Posterior (floor): The posterior wall of adductor canal is created by adductor longus aboveand adductor magnus below.

 - Medial (roof): It if created by a powerful fibrous membranestretching across the anterolateral and posterior borders.
 The roofing is overlapped by the sartorius muscle.

 The subsartorial plexus of nerves is located on the roofing underneath the sartorius.
 The plexus is composed by branches from the medial cutaneous nerve of the thigh, the saphenous nerve, and the anterior section of the obturator nerve.
 It supplies the overlying fascia lata and the skin.